 Most of these combination are very common in Japanese.
 They are most frequently found in words that come from Chinese.
 Below are some examples.

 Other Palatal Consonants

 The remaining palatal sounds that have yet to be looked at are /sh/, /ch/, /j/, and /dj/.
-These palatal consonants started out as being allophones of either /s/, /t/, /z/, or /d/ when followed by the vowel /i/.
-These sounds, though, have become full-fledged consonants that can be used with any vowel.
+These palatal consonants aren't just allophones of /s/, /t/, /z/, or /d/ respectively.
+In fact, they are full-fledged consonants that can be used with any vowel.

 Pronunciation Note: The Japanese /j/ is like the j-sound in "seizure." /dj/, on the other hand, sounds more like the j-sound in "judge." /j/ and /dj/ are merged completely as [dj] for most speakers, with [j] becoming a less common pronunciation. [j] is usually not used at the start of words or before the moraic nasal (see below).

 Consonants may be lengthened in Japanese just like vowels.
 When you make a long consonant, the sound is perceived as sounding harder.
 The length of time you use to pronounce it increases from one mora to somewhere in between one and two morae.
-Speakers conceptualize long consonants as two morae, but in reality, it's not really the case most of the time.
-However, this conception influences how Japanese speaker perceive their own language, which becomes important to honor and follow once we start learning how to write in Japanese.
+However, speakers conceptualize long consonants as being two morae.

 |Shippai||Failure||Matchi||A match||Yokka||Four days||Zasshi||Magazine|